fd301/mapFunctionOnStructure/README.md

 **Functions:**
 The software includes the following functions:
-- * *fun2strucInt_v01.py:* *
+- *fun2strucInt_v01.py:*
   Main script to run.
 All the parameters and paths are set here.
-  -- Load structural connectivity matrices and symmetrizes them.
+  - Load structural connectivity matrices and symmetrizes them.
-  -- Load functional time series and estimate the precision matrix based on the LedoitWolf estimator.
+  - Load functional time series and estimate the precision matrix based on the LedoitWolf estimator.
-  -- It calls: /StrucSup/, /cs_amdW/, /prepChol/, /visual_res/.
+  - It calls: /StrucSup/, /cs_amdW/, /prepChol/, /visual_res/.
-- * fun2strucBootstrap_v01.py:* \n
+- fun2strucBootstrap_v01.py:
   Main script to run the bootstrap algorithm to estimate confidence intervals.
 All the parameters and paths are set here.
-  -- Load structural connectivity matrices and symmetrizes them.
+  - Load structural connectivity matrices and symmetrizes them.
-  -- Load functional time series and estimate the precision matrix based on the LedoitWolf estimator.
+  - Load functional time series and estimate the precision matrix based on the LedoitWolf estimator.
-  -- It calls: /StrucSup/, /cs_amdW/, /prepChol/, /prop_scaling/.
+  - It calls: /StrucSup/, /cs_amdW/, /prepChol/, /prop_scaling/.
-- *StrucSup:* \n
+- StrucSup:
   Estimate the structural support.
 This is a square array /n/-by-/n/ with with ones where a connection is supported and zero for the rest.
-- *cs_amdW:* \n
+- *cs_amdW:*
   Estimate the /Minimum degree ordering/ that provide a sparser cholesky decomposition.
 Note that this is a function that wraps [http://www.cise.ufl.edu/research/sparse/CSparse/CSparse/Source/cs_amd.c cs_amd.c] function of the [http://www.cise.ufl.edu/research/sparse/CSparse/ CSparse library], directly.
   -- *libctest.so.1.0:* This is a compiled version of [http://www.cise.ufl.edu/research/sparse/CSparse/ CSparse library] on /Ubuntu 10.04.1 LTS/ (64-bit machine), linked dynamically.
 If you have a different system you need to rebuild the library.
 In addition, if your system is a 32-bit machine, you will need to modify /my_cs_amd.py/ to use /c_int32/.
 - *prop_scaling:*